-In this example, the consulted script illnessConsult.pl returned simple 0 and 1 values.
+In this example, the consulted script illnessConsult.pl returned simple true (!!) and false (!) values.
 The interpreter will accept any valid cell formula and will attempt to resolve any term whose value is both unknown and needed.

 4 Rules

 If you obey all the rules, you miss all the fun. -Katharine Hepburn (1907-2003)